borntofrappe/borntofrappe.github.io/README.md

 > Short to mid-term goals

-- [ ] update the project's icon, title and description to match the content of the page;
+- [x] update the project's icon, title and description to match the content of the page;

 - [ ] consider adding a simple animation atop the picture.
 Especially and perhaps only for smaller viewports (where the picture is prefaced by quite a lot of space.
 On purpose, I might add).

 - [ ] include new values in the array nesting possible job descriptions.

-- [ ] write better copy for the project section, specifically for the description of each project (although the icons need to also be updated as to relate the technology behind each effort).
+- [x] write better copy for the project section, specifically for the description of each project (although the icons need to also be updated as to relate the technology behind each effort).

-- [ ] new icons for the technology stack.
+- [/] new icons for the technology stack.
 Consider for instance **MongoDB**, **Mongoose** for the back end, **Redux** for the front end.
+Consider again **styled-components**.

 - [ ] more descriptive text for anchor link and button element.